 Zelda is a 3 month old bulldog.
 She came to us 2 months ago via a breeder in central North Carolina.
 Zelda likes to chase cats and chickens.
-She does not like to wear her sweater, even though it's pretty cold outside.

 I rescued Kira last year from an abusive home.
 She was kept in a kennel 24 hours a day, 7 days a week and was not fed adequately because her owners didn't want to clean her mess.

 Lucille is 2 year old English Bulldog.
 Lucy was stuck in a puppy mill here in Ohio.
 Her breeder was breeding about 8 different breeds and it was just horrific.